-You can get both the USDOT and MC numbers by registering your truck business with the FMCSA.
-For owner-operators, you’ll need to complete an MCS-150 and Safety Certification application to get these numbers.
-The same goes for hired truck operators or drivers.
-Although you’ll get the numbers after filing your application, your request will still need to be reviewed by the FMCSA.
+You can get the USDOT and MC numbers by registering your truck business with the FMCSA.
+To get these numbers, you’ll need to complete an MCS-150 and Safety Certification application.
+You’ll get the numbers after filing your application.

 2290 Tax Forms for Heavy Vehicle Use Tax Regulation

 If your truck weighs over 55,000 pounds, you’ll need to pay heavy-highway vehicle use taxes under the heavy use tax regulation.
-You can pay for these fees by completing and filing a 2290 tax form with the IRS every year.
+You can pay these fees by completing and filing a 2290 tax form with the IRS annually.

 International Fuel Tax Agreement

-Governments have established the IFTA agreement to make the reporting of truck fuel consumption easier across the United States.
+Governments have established the IFTA agreement to make reporting truck fuel consumption easier across the United States.
 This agreement allows any legal company in the trucking industry to have a single fuel license that owners need to file quarterly fuel use tax returns in their location.
-Moreover, your trucks must have an IFTA decal on them, which should be renewed every year.
+Moreover, your trucks must have an IFTA decal, which should be renewed annually.

 If you want your truck company to work for hire across states or the national borders, you’ll need to get an interstate operating authority.
 You can achieve this by registering a current BOC-3 form with the FMCSA, allowing you to designate an individual in each state where your business operates, acting as a legally permitted ‘process agent.’